HomeGrowing HouseplantsHow to Propagate Pothos | Pothos Propagation Guide

 5. Lack of Warmth

 Pothos appreciate the warmth, and if you keep the cuttings in the cold, then it will obstruct root growth.
-The ideal temperature will be above 60 F (15 C) in the presence of some light.
+The ideal temperature will be above 60 F (15 C) in the presence of bright sunlight.

 6. Changing the Growing Medium Too Late